 Watching the ball drop at midnight — either in person or on TV — in Times Square has been embedded in the history of New Year’s Eve too.
 However, you might ask how this tradition even began.
 Back in the day, sailors would use what’s known as time balls or chronometers for setting their timepieces.
 Through a spyglass, they would navigate the harbor and find balls thrown into the water at specific periods.

 In 1829, the earliest time ball was dropped in Portsmouth.
 England.
 Another one was used in 1845 in Washington, D.C.
 Then, in 1907, the tradition of dropping the ball in Times Square on New Year’s Eve began.

 One of the most popular ways to welcome the upcoming year is to make a champagne toast.
 It originates from Christians’ tradition of drinking wine in the Eucharist symbolizing the blood of Christ.

 In the Champagne region in France, wine started becoming present during baptisms.
 Thus, it was slowly being used in any religious gatherings.
 Ancient people would also raise their glass and drink to health and honor.
 Now, individuals from different parts of the world would make that toast to ring in the New Year.

 Spend the Best New Year’s Eve With Denver Resolution

 Knowing more about the history of New Year’s Eve indeed helps us understand the occasion more and its meaning.
 Of course, singing, dancing, and drinking are all parts of the NYE tradition.

 Want to try the most satisfying drinks made by over 40 bartenders, enjoy live music together with top-rated DJs, watch breathtaking light shows, and witness a venue-wide New Year countdown?
-Make sure not to skip Resolution 2021/2022 in Denver.
+Make sure not to skip Resolution New Years Eve in Denver.
 Get your tickets now, and join the biggest NYE party in the Mile High City!